UBCO-COSC-360-Winter-2021-Term-1/the-project-git-gurus/Project Goals.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=6306310&assignment_repo_type=AssignmentRepo)

 # Github Gurus COSC 360 Project
-Codeterra: Coding Aggregator
+Codeterra: Coding News Aggregator

 **Due Dates:**
 1. Monday, November 1st, 2021
 2. Sunday, November 14th, 2021
 3. Tuesday, December 7th, 2021

 # Overview:
-Avi Varma
+A Project by:
-Sam Peter
+Avi Varma & Sam Peter

 This project aims to build an online platform that will facilitate allow developers to create and engage in online discussions about coding and other technology, similar to forums such as Reddit (https://www.reddit.com/) and Hacker News (v) but with a focus on this specific niche of the internet.